Working Daze by John Zakour and Scott Roberts for November 17, 2011

 24. Missing large

-rb_bolin Premium Member over 12 years ago
+rb_bolin Premium Member about 13 years ago

 After an introductory class that included FORTRAN and COBOL, I transferred from Computer Science to engineering so I would never need to use COBOL again.
 I had a lot more fun writing software to move flaps and fuel on airplanes that doing payroll.